Traction (orthopedics): Spinal decompression

-Mechanical Traction in Physical Therapy
+Mechanical traction in physical therapy

 Mechanical traction can be used for patients with cervical and lumbar spinal disorders such as cervical radiculopathy or lumbar spinal stenosis.
+Lumbar traction has been widely used in the clinic, previous meta-analyses have confirmed that mechanical traction in the supine position can relieve short-term pain in patients with radiculopathy.
 It may be applied mechanically through the use of an apparatus with two different modes: intermittent or continuous.